kuttleio/ktl/README.md

 ---

-`values.yaml` defaults are cloud-agnostic (ClusterIP, no cloud annotations).
-Cloud-specific options live in separate profile files or can be passed via `--set`.
+Defaults (`values.yaml`) are cloud-agnostic (ClusterIP, no cloud annotations).
+Cloud-specific settings live in profile files or can be set inline with `--set`.